 While it’s typically pretty straightforward to determine which topics fall under Ethics - those that deal with professional responsibility or malpractice - the Professionalism credit can be a bit harder to find.
 If you’re looking for more information on the Georgia Professionalism requirement before the grace period ends, here’s a refresher on everything you need to know.

-What is the Professionalism requirement?
+What is the Georgia Professionalism CLE requirement?